Alan Canfora, Wounded on May 4, 1970, Dies at Age 71

 When he was shot in the wrist that day, Canfora was an active participant in the anti-war protest.
 As a 21-year-old junior, he can be seen in photos waving a black flag at the rally.
 He chose black because just a week earlier, he had attended the funeral of a childhood friend killed in Vietnam.

-Canfora and the other wounded students were featured earlier this year in the spring edition of the Kent State Magazine.
+Canfora and the other wounded students were featured earlier this year in the spring 2020 edition of Kent State Magazine.